-The fit is performed at a fixed scale, $Q_{0} \simeq 1.6$.
 The pre-factor $(1-x)^{\beta}x^{\alpha}$, while not strictly necessary \cite{Carrazza:2021yrg}, speeds up the convergence of the network in the extrapolation regions by providing a sensible prior.
-The optimization of the parameters of the network has been performed using Genetic Algorithms until NNPDF3.1~\cite{NNPDF:2017mvq}.
-Recently, Gradient Descent based algorithms have also been implemented within NNPDF framework~\cite{AbdulKhalek:2019mzd, Carrazza:2019mzf} and the NNPDF4.0 analysis~\cite{Ball:2021leu} is based on them.
+The optimization of the parameters of the network has been performed using genetic algorithms until NNPDF3.1~\cite{NNPDF:2017mvq}.
+Recently, algorithms based on gradient descent have also been implemented within NNPDF framework~\cite{AbdulKhalek:2019mzd, Carrazza:2019mzf}, and the NNPDF4.0 analysis~\cite{Ball:2021leu} is based on them.

-The fitting procedure described above requires a number of methodological choices: the exact architecture for the NN, the optimization algorithm -and its associated parameters if any-, stopping strategies, etc. Set of parameters defining the procedure are collectively known as hyperparameters.
-In previous versions of NNPDF these were determined by trial and error, most recently~\cite{Carrazza:2019mzf,NNPDF:2021uiq} an automatic and systematic hyperparameter scan procedure has been introduced as a fundamental step of the NNPDF methodology.
+The fitting procedure described above requires a number of methodological choices on the exact architecture for the NN, the optimization algorithm and its associated parameters, if any, stopping strategies, etc. Set of parameters defining the procedure are collectively known as hyperparameters.
+In previous versions of NNPDF, these were determined by trial and error.
+Most recently~\cite{Carrazza:2019mzf,NNPDF:2021uiq} an automatic and systematic hyperparameter scan procedure has been introduced as a fundamental step of the NNPDF methodology.
 The faithfulness of the results (of the central value and corresponding uncertainties) are tested by statistical closure tests~\cite{NNPDF:2017mvq,DelDebbio:2021whr}.
-These techniques, developed in the context of the NNPDF collaboration are not limited to partonic PDFs but are also used for the determination of parton distribution functions for nuclei collision~\cite{Khalek:2022zqe} or the determination of fragmentation functions~\cite{Bertone:2017tyb}.
+These techniques developed by the NNPDF collaboration are not limited to the nucleon PDFs and are also used to determine nuclear PDFs~\cite{Khalek:2022zqe} and fragmentation functions~\cite{Bertone:2017tyb}.